Hibby/packetradio-guide/docs/linux.md

 ### Editing text as root

-The path of least resistance for many is to use the command line - if you know what file you need to edit, you can do that using a command line text editor.
+The path of least resistance for many is to use the command line - if you know what file you need to edit, you can do that quickly and directly using a command line text editor.

+The GUI offers some choices - my preferred method is below.

 ##### GUI